mingyeeee/RUhacks2021/README.md

 ## What is AugmentedEd?

-A fun, interactive educational tool that projects virtual simulations of science experiments onto your sheet of paper Using only your camera, a printer, and paper!
+A fun, interactive educational tool that projects virtual simulations of science experiments onto your sheet of paper using only your camera, a printer, and paper!